-Creamy, filling, easy.
+This whole food plant-based macaroni and cheese contains no cashews (like most versions) and yet it’s creamy, filling, and easy.
 Yes, I love all that about this recipe.
-However, my favorite part is that my little girl thinks she’s eating macaroni and cheese, and I know she’s actually eating chickpeas and cauliflower.
+However, my favorite part is that my little kids think they are eating macaroni and cheese, and I know they’re actually eating chickpeas (if using chickpea pasta) and cauliflower.

 Yep, deceptive deliciousness at it’s finest.